-If you are severely overweight, obesity surgery may be an option for you.
+If you are severely overweight, obesity surgery may be a choice for you.
 Obesity surgery is also called bariatric surgery.
-Your doctor may recommend it if you have a body mass index (BMI) higher than 40.
+Your healthcare provider may recommend it if you have a body mass index (BMI) higher than 40.
 A BMI of greater than 40 typically means that you are about 100 pounds overweight.
-One of the newer options for bariatric surgery is called laparoscopic sleeve gastrectomy (LSG).
+One of the newer choices for bariatric surgery is called laparoscopic sleeve gastrectomy (LSG).

 The LSG procedure

 LSG surgery is done in a hospital under general anesthesia.
 Your surgeon will make about five small cuts in your belly.
 He or she will do the surgery using a thin, long, telescope with a tiny camera at the end.
 Instruments pushed through the incisions will be used to remove about 80% of your stomach.
 Your surgeon will do the procedure using images on a TV screen in the operating room.

 This surgery takes out the part of your stomach that curves outward, called the fundus.
 After the fundus is taken out, your surgeon will close the rest of your stomach into a tube shape that looks like a banana or the sleeve of your shirt, hence the name "sleeve gastrectomy."
 Because you will have a much smaller stomach, you will fill up quickly at mealtimes and eat less.

 The fundus contains most of the area of your stomach that secretes a hormone called ghrelin.
 Because ghrelin may be partly responsible for making you feel hungry, taking out this part of your stomach may also help you lose weight afterward by decreasing your hunger.

 LSG surgery takes about 2 hours.
 Most people stay in the hospital for about 2 days after surgery.